rbleattler/mdop-docs/mdop/appv-v5/how-to-deploy-the-app-v-51-server-using-a-script.md

 ---
-title: How to Deploy the App-V 5.1 Server Using a Script
+title: How to deploy the App-V 5.1 server using a script
-description: How to Deploy the App-V 5.1 Server Using a Script
+description: How to deploy the App-V 5.1 server using a script.
 author: aczechowski
-ms.assetid: 15c33d7b-9b61-4dbc-8674-399bb33e5f7e
-ms.reviewer:
 ms.author: aaroncz
 ms.collection: must-keep
-ms.pagetype: mdop, appcompat, virtualization ms.mktglfcycl: deploy
-ms.sitesec: library
 ms.date: 03/20/2020
 ---

-# How to Deploy the App-V 5.1 Server Using a Script
+# How to deploy the App-V 5.1 server using a script

 In order to complete the **appv\_server\_setup.exe** Server setup successfully using the command line, you must specify and combine multiple parameters.